The Pop Shoppe: Re-establishment

 Burlington businessman Brian Alger re-established The PoP Shoppe brand in 2004 after buying the rights to the brand in 2002.
 Today The Pop Shoppe is sold through distributors, wholesalers, big box clubs and distribution centres rather than company-owned outlets.
-The PoP Shoppe is available in retail, food service and club outlets throughout Canada.

-Many of the original flavours returned, with a new marketing approach based on nostalgia.
 The glass bottles are of a new design and are no longer refillable.
 They are, however, refundable in provinces that operate province-run recycle centres.
 The PoP Shoppe uses reclaimed glass in the making of new bottles.

-The new PoP Shoppe flavours are black cherry, cola, cream soda, grape, lime rickey, orange, pineapple and root beer.

-In 2009, The Pop Shoppe brought back the classic stubby-style bottle that was popular in Canada during the 1970s.
-Although, with the stubby positioned on retail shelves next to their long-neck competitor bottles, the appearance of the stubby was consumers were getting less and sales plummeted.
+In 2008, The Pop Shoppe brought back the classic stubby-style bottle that was popular in Canada during the 1970s.
+The stubby positioned on retail shelves next to its long-neck competitor bottles gave the appearance that consumers were getting less, and sales plummeted.
 In 2011, the stubby was discontinued and brought in line with the rest of the industry's long-neck craft soda bottle.

-In 2012, The PoP Shoppe announced that they were replacing corn syrup with cane sugar in all of their beverages.

 In 2016, The PoP Shoppe was acquired by Beverage World Inc.

-In 2019, The PoP Shoppe introduced two new flavours, Cotton Candy and Bubble Gum.
-2019 also commemorates that the brand has lasted longer in its 2nd go-around than its original stint of 14 years!

-In 2022, The PoP Shoppe introduced another new flavour, Rocket Blast, reminiscent of the iconic retro rocket popsicle.
+In 2020, The Pop Shoppe discontinued sales of its Cola flavour citing low sales.